 Because teachers and applied linguists are expected to have a high degree of competence in written English, all new graduate students, both native and non-native English speakers, are required to take the department’s Writing Proficiency Exam.
 If the results of the exam indicate that additional work in written grammar and composition is needed to enable a student to perform at the level expected for this field, he or she will be expected to do independent supplementary work on writing or to take and pass one or more writing courses available on campus.

 All graduate programs in the department require as a prerequisite a minimum of three semester credits of acceptable Bible or theology coursework at the upper division or graduate level in addition to the specified foundational credits.
 Foundational credits may be taken concurrently with regular program courses but should normally be completed by the end of the first year.

 All students must successfully complete all required coursework with a minimum grade point average of 3.0 to qualify for graduation.
 No ALT course with a grade less than a B (3.0) will be counted for the Certificate or M.A.

-The M.A. degrees are usually completed within two years by full-time students, but part-time students may have up to seven years.
+The M.A. degrees are usually completed within four semesters, but part-time students may have up to seven years.